yveshanoulle/Toolbox-for-the-Agile-Coach-Visualization-Examples-FR/README.md

 F. ex. page1.txt changes to page_0_001.txt
 That way the pages at the top are also the pages not yet done.

-After teh first review we change that same page to page_1_001.txt After a second review page_2_001.txt etc
+After the first review we change that same page to page_1_001.txt After a second review page_2_001.txt etc